How to Help an Itchy Dog

 Your vet may prescribe topical treatments (such as shampoos or creams), antihistamines, steroids or other medications and therapies.
 Management may include dietary changes, supplements, environmental control and flea control.

-Are some dogs more likely to itch?
+Are some breeds of dogs more likely to itch?

 Certain dog breeds are more prone to skin issues.
 For example, French Bulldogs and West Highland White Terriers often have food allergy issues.
 Allergies usually present themselves in the dogs early years (around 1-3 years) but can occur later.